Daniel-Kenan/pseudoblocks/Readme.md

 ![image info](./blocks.jpg)

 Pseudo blocks is a program that runs pseudo code language syntax.
-It also provides testing conditions for your code to analyse hoe your code does in different scenarios.
+It also provides testing conditions for your code to analyse how your code does in different scenarios.

 ### The required preinstalled software is
 => python3